stronnag/wayfarer/README.md

 ## Building

-Appindicator is a build time GTK3 dependency; at runtime, if you have an appindicator Gnome Shell extension installed, you can use the indicator to stop recording; without such an indicator, you can use Notification, with a less good user experience.
+Appindicator is a build time GTK3 (only) dependency; at runtime, if you have an appindicator Gnome Shell extension installed, you can use the indicator to stop recording; without such an indicator, you can use Notification, with a less good user experience.

 * For Arch Linux, install `libappindicator-gtk3`.
 * On Debian / Ubuntu et al the app indicator package is called `libayatana-appindicator3-dev` and you also need `gir1.2-ayatanaappindicator3-0.1`.